jarib/rbcluster/README.md

 Other:

-* an examples/ folder
 * make :transpose work
-* specs for bad inputs
+* more specs for bad inputs

 DONE
 ----